volltin/heicore/README.md

 source code of https://archive.fo/OqMaZ (~~heicore.com~~)

-NOTE for some humor-impaired people:
+Note for some humor-impaired people:

-it is simply a joke making fun of one of the well-known (or maybe little-known) browsers.
+- It is simply a joke making fun of one of the well-known (or maybe little-known) browsers.
+The product does not exist on earth.

+- Do not believe it if someone gives you `HeicoreInstallerLatest.exe` and asks you to run it.
+It's a virus.

+- Ignore aforementioned notes if you already have one.
+Keep the secrets!